top of page

 ADMINISTRATION OF ESTATES

-We provide a supportive professional service for those who have to wind up the Estate.
-Often these are also the people who are bereaved, it is a time of grief and it can also be a stressful time, and we provide you with expert advice and assistance sensitively.
+We provide a supportive professional service for those who have been appointed to administer the estate upon someone's passing.
+We recognise that this is a stressful time where you may be dealing with a deep sense of loss and grief.
+We ensure that you are provided with expert advice and assistance sensitively so you can feel supported and confident in your role as an executor.
 Whilst dealing with the legal formalities complex issues can arise during the administration of an estate.

 Our experienced team can advise on the following: